Rosslyn Chapel & Hadrians Wall Tour

 - Depart 11 am We head south to Melrose for our lunch stop and visit the Abbey.

 - We depart Melrose at 13:30, passing Jedburgh Abbey and across the border into England.

 - 14:30 is our normal arrival time at Hadrians Wall and departing at 16:15.
-We travel North again, out of enemy territory and back to Scotland.
+We travel north again, out of the enemy territory and back to Scotland.

 - Private Transportation